jefferyrayrussell/pizza-odyssey/README.md

 # pizza-odyssey

-Week 2 Project
+Week 2 Project - Pizza Odyssey - Pizza 3001

-A local pizza store owner with six branch locations needs information for her business planning; specifically she needs to know how many pizzas she sells per week for her publicity page and she needs to know the number of pizza delivery drivers required for each hour of business at each location.
+A local pizza store owner is expanding to six branch locations throughout the city of Seattle.
+She needs help in gathering and organizing the business data she requires to profitably manage her business.
+Specifically the owner needs to know how many pizzas she sells per week for her publicity page; most importantly she needs to determine the necessary number of pizza delivery drivers she must staff at each location during the hours the pizza branches are open.

-Each of the six branches is open identical hours 8 a.m. to 2 a.m.
-Tuesday through Sunday.
-The number of pizzas sold and the number of deliveries made at each branch location are created through a randomly generated number function whose parameters have been normed by the owners market analysis.
-It is assumed that a driver can deliver 3 pizzas per hour.
+Here are the facts.
+Each of the six branches is open identical hours: 18 hours per day between,8 a.m. and  2 a.m., six days per week, Tuesday through Sunday.
+Some critical data she needs purchasing supplies and staffing needs are the the number of pizzas sold and the numbers of deliveries mad during each hour of work for each branch location.
+These arrays of numbers will be created through a randomly generated number function whose parameters have been normed by the owner's market analysis.
+The owner assumes that a driver can deliver 3 pizzas per hour.

-The pizza store owner wants a separate data page for each location to include for every work hour of the day: the number of pizzas sold, the number of deliveries, and the number of delivery drivers recommended.
+The pizza store owner requests a separate data page for each location.
+Each page should include for every work hour of the day: the number of pizzas sold, the number of deliveries, and the number of delivery drivers recommended.